HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 2. Components/section 2-2 Semiconductors.md

 ![Diode schematic diagram with anode / cathode labeled](../../../images/s2-2-diode.svg)

 Think of a diode like a one-way street - traffic (electrical current) can only flow in one direction.
-When current flows through a diode, there's a small voltage loss called the forward voltage drop.
+When current flows through a diode, not all the voltage makes it through - this loss is called the forward voltage drop (remember voltage drop from Section 1.2?).
+This drop causes the diode to heat up as electrical energy converts to thermal energy.
 Different types of diodes have different amounts of voltage drop - for instance, Schottky diodes have a lower forward voltage drop than regular silicon diodes.

-One common use of diodes is in a *rectifier*, which changes alternating current (AC) into direct current (DC). {{< link id="T6D01" >}}
+One common use of diodes is in a *rectifier*, which changes alternating current (AC) into a varying direct current (DC) signal. {{< link id="T6D01" >}}

 #### Light-Emitting Diodes (LEDs): Diodes That Shine